 INTRODUCE PHARMANEX AND BIG PLANET IN EXISTING MARKETS.
 We intend to leverage our existing global distributor network to launch Pharmanex and Big Planet in countries in which we have other operations.
-We successfully launched our new Pharmanex division in the United States in February 1999 and anticipate launching Pharmanex throughout Asia by the end of 1999, and in other markets during the next 18 months.
+We successfully launched our new Pharmanex division in the United States in February 1999 and anticipate launching Pharmanex throughout our current Asian markets in 1999 and early 2000, and in other markets during the next 18 months.
 Many of our existing markets, including Taiwan, Japan and Germany, have large markets for herbal supplements.
-We believe the Pharmanex division will enable us to further penetrate these markets.
+We believe the Pharmanex division will enable us to further penetrate these markets